sacmehta/PRU/README.md

 ```
 Please see **test.py** for details about command line arguments.

-## Results
+## Results and pretrained models
 With standard dropout, our model achieves following results on the PTB dataset.
-See our paper for more details.

 | Model | g | k | emsize | nhid | # Params | Perplexity (val) | Perplexity (test) | Model Size (in MB) | Model Link |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |